testground/testground/plans/dht/README.md

     - Nodes ran 5 random-walk queries to populate their Routing Tables
   - **Act I**
     - Each node calls Provide for `i-provides` until it reaches a total of `n-provides`

+### `Test:` Provider record saturation

+> The libp2p DHT activates Load Balancing techniques once it understand that a node is owning a popular segment of the address space and with that, storing a larger amount of records that what it can handle.
+This test is designed to verify that libp2p is actively mitigating that by distributing that load with other nodes.

+We need to test:
+- Records are replicated to more nodes in the edges of the N closest nodes, once those nodes store a large amount of records (beyond what their computing resources enable)
+- Same as above, but in the inverse direction, that is: records are not replicated to more nodes, once the load is reduced
+- Records are replicated to more nodes in the edges of the N closest nodes, once those records are heavily requested (beyond what their bandwidth enables the N closest nodes to serve them)
+- Same as above, but in the inverse direction, that is: records are not replicated to more nodes, once the load is reduced

+### `Test:` Switch modes (client, full)

+We need to test:
+- The peers switch to client or full node depending on their network conditions

+### `Test:` Persistent routing table

+We need to test:
+- A peer recovers their routing table even after a shutdown and reboot